kevinkamm/AquacultureStochasticFeeding/README.md

-# AquacultureStochasticFeeding
+# Aquaculture with Stochastic Feeding Costs
 This repository is complementing [TODO](https://www.arxiv.org/) for investigating the effect of stochastic feeding costs to optimal harvesting rules in aquaculture farms.
+In particular, we chose salmon farms for our investigation.

 # Installation
 There is no installation required, please download the code and run the main files.
 For Python you need all the necessary dependencies to run Tensorflow 2.x.
 There is also a Jupyter notebook available for testing the Python code in Colab.

 [![Open In Colab TODO](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)

-# Code
+# Code and Usage
 The code is structured as follows:

 For the data preprocessing and calibration of the commodity models to the market data we used Matlab with its (Global) Optimization Toolbox.